 For booking and any questions you may have please contact Kevin on

 Kevin is available at Narberth Natural Health Centre on Wednesdays and has some spaces for after work.

 A treatment cost £40 and normally lasts one hour although this could be up to 1.5hrs for a first session to allow time for getting a full client history.

 - Kevin trained at the Oxford School of Sports Massage, gaining a level 5 diploma in Soft Tissue Therapy.

-- Kevin is a member of the Institute of Sports and Remedial Massage (ISRM) as well as the Complementary and Natural Healthcare Council (CNHC ).
+- Kevin is a member of the Institute of Sports and Remedial Massage (ISRM).